-The quality was immediately apparent, as I indulged in the rice’s intoxicating fragrance and its supreme fluffiness that was devoid of any greasiness, even after delivery.
-A delectable rendition of rice that beats many of the most famous stalls.
+Quality was immediately apparent, as I indulged in the rice’s intoxicating fragrance and supreme fluffiness.
+It was even magically devoid of any greasiness, even after delivery.

 Alas.
 The star, the poultry itself, was supple at parts but also slightly tough at others.
-Hardly terrible but rather, decidedly average.
+Hardly terrible but still, decidedly average.

-There was no culinary innovation in this most expensive chicken rice, so when it failed to hit the mark the disappointment was naturally stronger.
-Suffering due to experimentation would have been a memorable experience for the most expensive chicken rice.
+There was no culinary innovation, so when the most expensive failed to hit the mark the disappointment was naturally stronger.
+Suffering due to experimentation would have been a memorable experience for the price tag.